elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 # Step 2) Crafting your vision

-Now that we know our target audience, you need to think about the constraints in which you are developing your idea.
+Now that we know our target audience, you need to think about the project we are aiming to make.

 ## What to consider